 When his father, Phillip Miller, went to visit him in Charlottesville, he wanted to buy some pennants and banners to sell at his store back home.
 The Yale bulldog and Princeton tiger were among the items available, as the story goes, but nothing resembling the University of Florida.

 Austin Miller suggested an alligator since it was native to the state of Florida and no other school had an alligator mascot as its symbol yet.
 The rest is history.

 Albert & Alberta: 35 Years of Friendship & Still Going Strong

 Albert -- the school's first live alligator mascot -- arrived in 1957.
 Then in 1970, Albert came to life in a full-body vinyl costume.
 Alberta the Alligator followed years later in 1986.

 Despite rumors and myths, Albert and Alberta are not technically a couple, according to the school.
 They are sidekicks and friends.
 Most importantly, they are Florida icons.

 Today, the University of Florida Gators college mascots can be found everywhere.
-They are most prominent at football games against SEC teams like LSU, South Carolina, Texas A&M and Mississippi State, but they carry the school spirit across the nation.
+They are most prominent at football games against SEC football teams like Alabama, Tennessee, LSU, South Carolina, Texas A&M and Mississippi State, but they carry the school spirit across the nation.